felipeerocha/felipeerocha/README.md

-## Olá, me chamo Felipe Rocha!🙋🏽
+## Hello, my name is Felipe Rocha!🙋🏽
-Sou estudante de Engenharia de Software na Universidade Católica de Brasília, focado em desenvolvimento Full Stack, com conhecimento em HTML, CSS, JavaScript, Laravel, Node.js e APIs RESTful.
-Atuo na modelagem de banco de dados SQL e utilizo metodologias ágeis como Scrum e Kanban para entregar soluções eficientes e escaláveis.
+I’m a Software Engineering student at the Catholic University of Brasília, focused on Full Stack development, with knowledge in HTML, CSS, JavaScript, Laravel, Node.js, and RESTful APIs.
+I work on SQL database modeling and use agile methodologies like Scrum and Kanban to deliver efficient and scalable solutions.

 #
 [![portifolio](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://feliperocha.dev.br/)